 When setting expectations, encourage sales employees to meet higher performance levels.

-A recent Gallup poll of German workers found that when a manager sets clear priorities for their employees, about 38% of workers feel engaged and will strive to increase their work performance.
+A Gallup poll of German workers found that when a manager sets clear priorities for their employees, about 38% of workers feel engaged and will strive to increase their work performance.

 2. Invest in resources everyone can use

-Cloud sales software allows team members to update prospect records from any device.
-Using cloud software ensures that every member of your remote sales team has the information they need exactly when they need it.
-And that allows everyone to receive the most up-to-date information.
+Cloud-based storage systems enable workers to access company information from their personal computer at home, or their smartphone and update prospect records from anywhere.
+Cloud software helps ensure that every member of your remote sales team has the information they need exactly when they need it, so everyone can receive the most up-to-date information.

 3. Build trusting relationships